noisebridge/PythonClass/16_keywords_and_control_flow.md

 1. What are keywords?

     1. [Keywords](http://en.wikipedia.org/wiki/Reserved_word) are "reserved" by Python for a special use.
-        - I have separated Python keywords into three major categories: Control Flow, Comparison, and Specialized.
-        - Specialized is further broken down into Classes, Functions, Modules, User Feedback, and Global Effects.
-        - Please take these with a grain of salt!
-This is purely my method of reasoning.
-        - Find the code I
+        - Python keywords are found in the keyword module (>>>print keyword.kwlist):
+        - How important is control flow to Python?
+Pretty important!
+My breakdown (take w/ grain of salt):
 ```Python
 $ python kw-control.py
 There are three categories of keywords: